- Home

 How do I change my will?

 Most of the time, the best way to make significant changes to your will is by drafting a new one.
-While it can seem like a pain, making sure your will is as up to date as possible is the best way to prevent confusion down the line and make sure that your estate is passed along smoothly.
+While it can seem like a pain, making sure your will is as up to date as possible is the best way to prevent confusion down the line and ensure that your estate is distributed smoothly.

 Bear in mind that codicils are typically only suitable for smaller changes.
 For anything more substantial, you are probably better off getting a full rewrite.
 Read more in our article Changing a will: what is a codicil and when do you need one?